Dame Line: A Walk from Trinity College to Guinness Storehouse

 The road curves a little and now you're on Thomas Street.
 This is the Liberties area of Dublin.
 It's called the Liberties because it used to be outside the city walls, so the people living here had more freedom than those within.
 It still has a rebellious, independent feel today.
 I love this part of town.

-The Liberties is gentrifying fast, but it’s still full of character.
-You'll see modern day Molly Malone street traders selling toilet roll in front of an Argentinian bakery (which is delicioso!).
+The Liberties is full of character.
+You'll see street traders selling toilet roll in front of an Argentinian bakery (which is delicioso!).

 10.Teeling Distillery

 This is Ireland, so of course there's lots of whiskey.
-In Dublin we have Jameson, Roe & Co but I really like Teeling.
-It's smaller and more personal.
-They are a perfect example of the regeneration in the Liberties and are a big success story.
+In Dublin we have Jameson, Roe & Co and the more personal Teeling Distillery.

-I prefer Teeling Distillery over the nearby Roe & Coe.
-But my favourite distillery in further down this list at #12.
+But my favourite Dublin distillery is further down this list at #12.

 11.Guinness Storehouse